 On a three-hour food tour, I discovered how local cooking also reflects the different nationalities that settled here over the years.
 My guide led us to six eateries around the city, including a Scottish pub and a British meat pie shop.

 We also visited a cupcake bakery, a shop selling honey-based delicacies, and a 19th-century tavern serving fresh seafood and steaks.
 As we walked between the restaurants, our guide described the city’s history and culture and how it tied in with the food we were sampling.

 Where to stay in Savannah

-Azalea Inn and Gardens is a relaxed bed and breakfast featuring a handful of individually designed rooms with period furnishings.
+Azalea Inn & Villas is a relaxed bed and breakfast featuring a handful of individually designed rooms with period furnishings.
 The colonial building dates to the 19th century and sits in leafy gardens, where you can take a dip in the pool or sit on the patio with a drink.

 Lying just off Georgia’s coast, around an hour and a half from Savannah, and accessed via a paved causeway, Jekyll Island is largely undeveloped.
 The island has unspoiled white-sand beaches and is woven with walking and cycling trails, which take you through tangled oaks and marshland fed by creeks.
 Wildlife sightings can include alligators, turkeys and wild horses.
 If you’re visiting during July or August, you might also see turtles laying their eggs on the shoreline.

 As you explore, look out for historic structures built from tabby — a cement-like substance made from crushed oyster shells, lime and water.
 A good example is Horton House, which was built in 1742 for Major William Horton, who developed the state’s first brewery (whose ruins you can see nearby).
 While only the house’s outer frame is intact, you still get a good idea of what it once looked like.